 - Frequent eye rubbing

-Vision therapy helps to develop and strengthen the eye-brain connection, which is often weak in a person with visual efficiency problems.
+Vision therapy aims to develop and strengthen the eye-brain connection, which is often weak in individuals with visual efficiency problems.

-A personalized vision therapy program involves tailor-made visual exercises that forge new pathways in the visual system.
-By performing these exercises regularly, the patient will develop improved visual skills.
-Vision therapy may also involve the use of specialized prisms, filters or lenses.
+A personalized vision therapy program includes customized visual exercises designed to establish new pathways in the visual system.
+By consistently performing these exercises, patients can improve their visual skills.
+Vision therapy may also incorporate specialized prisms, filters, or lenses.

-If you or a loved one are experiencing any of the symptoms mentioned above, it may be time to have your vision evaluated.
-Call Child & Family Eye Care to schedule your appointment today.Our practice serves patients from The Woodlands, Magnolia, Shenandoah, and Tomball, Texas and surrounding communities.
+If you or a loved one are experiencing any of the symptoms mentioned above, it is advisable to have your vision evaluated.
+Contact Child & Family Eye Care today to schedule your appointment.